jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

   * loop through the iterable_
   * do the operation I want on the item of the iterable_

-  When I use `list comprehensions`_, I get the same result with one line that covers all those steps, yet none of the options are better than using the :ref:`list<lists>` constructor_
+  with the `list comprehension`_, I do all the steps in one line, yet none of the other ways are better than using the :ref:`list<lists>` constructor_, yet.

 ----